-The seven-member Board typically meets monthly.
+The seven-member board typically meets monthly.
 Members represent the Chehalis River Basin Flood Authority, Confederated Tribes of the Chehalis Reservation, and Quinault Indian Nation, as well as agricultural, environmental, and economic interests in the basin.
-There are also five non-voting Board members representing various state agencies.
-Meeting agendas and materials as well as Board members and their contact information is available on the Chehalis Basin Board’s EZ View website.
+There are also five non-voting board members representing various state agencies.
+Find out more about board meetings and members.

-Due to climate change, we expect the trend of larger, more frequent flooding in the basin to continue into the future.
+Due to climate change, we expect the trend of larger, more frequent flooding in the basin to continue.

 However, the basin's ability to support some types of fish has decreased by as much as 80 percent.
 Poor returns have significantly limited harvests for tribal and non-tribal fisheries.
 If aquatic habitat in the basin does not improve, some salmon species could become endangered.